Connect to a Node

 ## About debug Pods

-To connect to a Node, you need to create a debug Pod that runs on the Node you want to troubleshoot.
-The debug Pod allows you to interact with the Node's filesystem and network interfaces, and run diagnostic commands such as `ip`, `ifconfig`, `nc`, `ping`, and `ps`.
-Additional tools, such as `mtr`, `tcpdump`, and `curl`, can be installed using the Node's package manager.
-When using a debug Pod, note that:
+To connect to a Node, you create a debug Pod that runs on the Node you want to troubleshoot.
+The debug Pod lets you interact with the Node's filesystem and network interfaces, and run diagnostic commands such as `ip`, `ifconfig`, `nc`, `ping`, and `ps`.
+You can install additional tools, such as `mtr`, `tcpdump`, and `curl`, using the Node's package manager.
+When you use a debug Pod, keep the following in mind:

 * `kubectl debug` automatically creates a new Pod name based on the Node name.